 These includes all the technical subjects that one is likely to encounter in the personal planning industry.
 Some of the subject areas are investing, college funding, taxes, estate planning, retirement and insurance.

 The knowledge can be acquired via training / school, experience (working with older advisors), conferences etc. (Going into the specifics is a future topic).

 Once we have identified your goals above and created a plan to start working towards achieving those goals, behavior management is crucial to helping you stay the path, stay focused and stay motivated.

 Behavioral finance is a growing and a fascinating field that goes into the study of psychology and biases behind money decisions – it explains why we choose certain paths and discard others, why we make certain money decisions, even when we know the consequences are not ideal.

 Everyone has a money script rooted deeply in their upbringing and their cultural beliefs.
 Being an immigrant and having grown up in a different environment adds a different outlook to the picture.
 Some of these scripts unless understood can wreck good financial planning and ruin a lot of good intentions.

-Financial planning is a journey don’t embark on this journey alone.
+Financial planning is a journey, a marathon, don’t embark on this journey alone.